The Cancelled Prime Minister

 How the first working-class politician to reach Britain's highest office was brought down, and his legacy disparaged.

-Ramsay MacDonald was born and raised an illegitimate child in Moray county, north-east Scotland.
-When he left school at fourteen, he seemed bound to follow in his ploughman father’s footsteps.
-Instead he would be UK Prime Minister—the first Labour Prime Minister, a friend of George V, and a star on the world stage.
+Ramsay MacDonald was born an illegitimate child in north-east Scotland.
+Leaving school at fourteen, he seemed bound to follow in his ploughman father's footsteps.
+Instead, he would become the UK's first Labour Prime Minister--a friend of George V and a global political star.
 How did he get there from his Highland bothy?
 Why has he been erased from political memory?
-And how did this man of the left end up leading a Conservative-dominated National Government?
+And how did this leftist parliamentarian end up leading a Conservative-dominated National Government?

-MacDonald’s was an elusive, Celtic personality; it has been easier to criticise him than to understand him.
-The Cancelled Prime Minister demystifies this fascinating politician, dismissing the common charge of treacherous ambition and tracing MacDonald’s personal odyssey—including half a life spent in undying grief for his wife Margaret, a remarkable feminist and social reformer lost young to blood poisoning.
+MacDonald's was an elusive, Celtic personality, easier to criticise than to understand.
+Historian Walter Reid demystifies this fascinating politician, dismissing the common charge of treacherous ambition and tracing MacDonald's personal odyssey--including half a life grieving his wife Margaret, a remarkable feminist and social reformer lost young to blood poisoning.

 History has been unkind to MacDonald, and most often written with politically hostile pens.
-Drawing extensively on his private diaries, this biography restores a towering figure to the record of his century, and reveals the full essence of a complex man—one not without faults, but able and honourable, with deep and widespread interests.
+Drawing extensively on his private diaries, this biography restores a towering figure to his rightful historical place, and reveals his full complexity--a man not without faults, but able and honourable, with deep and widespread interests.

 Dimensions: unknown